deviantony/docker-elk/README.md

 ```

 In the above example the folder `logstash/config` is mapped onto the container `/usr/share/logstash/config` so you
 can create more than one file in that folder if you'd like to.
-However, you must be aware that config files will be read from the directory in alphabetical order.
+However, you must be aware that config files will be read from the directory in alphabetical order, and that Logstash will be expecting a [`log4j2.properties`](https://github.com/elastic/logstash-docker/tree/master/build/logstash/config) file for its own logging.

 ## How can I specify the amount of memory used by Logstash?